collective/collective.fontawesome/README.rst

 This addon can be installed has any other addons. please follow official documentation_

+For Plone 5, import the "collective.fontawesome (Plone 5)" profile.

 .. _documentation: http://plone.org/documentation/kb/installing-add-ons-quick-how-to

 .. warning:: ie7 support has ben removed